UniversityOfDundee-Computing/coursework-1---wikipedia-website-group-1-rollercoaster-tycoon/README.md

 You should use this repository for your first group coursework in AC11002 / AC51046

 ## Group Members
-Alter this subsection to add in all of your group members
 - Euan Johnston
 - Elia Cossais Benezech
 - Benjamin Pushkarev